-REST EXERCISE IN BETWEEN PULL-UP SETS: Select pushups, planks, crunches, etc to work the core and pushing balance muscles.
+Rest exercise between pull-up sets: Select push-ups, planks, crunches, etc., to work the core and pushing balance muscles.

-Max-Rep Failure Sets Repeat 4–5 times Max pull-ups plus one rep failure (perform unassisted pull-ups until you can no longer hang on the bar or pull yourself up).
-Drop from the bar and follow with max-effort negatives, pull-downs, rows, etc to build up your repetitions for that set
+Max pull-ups, plus one rep failure (perform unassisted pull-ups until you no longer can hang on the bar or pull yourself up).
+Drop from the bar and follow with max-effort negatives, pull-downs, rows, etc., to build up your repetitions for that set

-Using the PT Pyramid: Reps increase then decrease with each set of pull-ups, pushups, sit-ups/crunches.
-Always try to get the first few reps doing unassisted pull-ups, then resort to the next easier version of the pull-up progression list until you get the required qty of reps in each set.
+Using the PT Pyramid: Reps increase, then decrease with each set of pull-ups, push-ups, sit-ups/crunches.
+Always try to get the first few reps doing unassisted pull-ups, then resort to the next easier version of the pull-up progression list until you get the required quantity of reps in each set.